i-Krypt/Git-search/README.md

 * You can view the page at https://audreynjiraini.github.io/git-search/

 ## Contact Information
-If you need clarification on any aspect, feel free to reach me on my email at audreynjiraini@gmail.com
+If you need clarification on any aspect, feel free to reach me on my email at vamay505@gmail.com

 ### License
 MIT License
-Copyright (c) 2019 Audrey Njiraini
+Copyright (c) 2019 Sam Nujoma.

 ## Angular Information
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.